 Annie McGrath

-As a comedy writer, Annie has written on multiple episodes of the award-winning panel show, A League of Their Own (Sky), as well as the new series of Fantasy Football League (Sky) with Matt Lucas and Elis James.
-An established sketch writer, Annie has been nominated for multiple Funny Woman Awards, in 2018, for her comedy short, PanettoneGate; and in 2019 for her web series, Baby Shower.
-She was commissioned by English Heritage to write and present Have You Met?, a comedy series of educational videos centred around key figures throughout British History.
+Alongside stand-up, Annie is an established comedy actor who started out as one-half of acclaimed double-act Twins with Jack Barry; the duo co-wrote and performed various sketches on ITV2’s @elevenish.
+Since, Annie has amassed a big online following for her TikTok sketches which have reached over a million views.
+She has also been nominated for multiple Funny Woman Awards, in 2018, for her comedy short, PanettoneGate; and in 2019 for her web series, Baby Shower.
+Annie was commissioned by English Heritage to write and present Have You Met?, a comedy series of educational videos centred around key figures throughout British History.

 As an actor, Annie played Bits in The People We Hate at the Wedding, a FilmNation production for Amazon Studios, acting alongside Kristen Bell and Allison Janney.
-She also appears in series two of Stephen Merchant’s award-winning comedy drama, The Outlaws (BBC One).
-Annie was in The Blue Door, a BAFTA-nominated short horror film, and will star in She Talks in Her Sleep, a short horror by the same production company, later this year.
-Further acting credits include Stath Lets Flats (Channel 4), Soccer AM (Sky Sports), Girls Go Trolling (Channel 4), Grave New World (Amazon), Razor Sharp (Channel 4) and The Joy of Missing Out (Channel 4).
+She also appears in Stephen Merchant’s award-winning comedy drama, The Outlaws (BBC One) and Meet The Richardsons (UKTV Play).
+After appearing in The Blue Door, a BAFTA-nominated short horror film, Annie was cast as one of the leads in She Talks in Her Sleep, a short horror by the same production company.
+Further acting credits include Stath Lets Flats (Channel 4), Girls Go Trolling (Channel 4), Grave New World (Amazon), Razor Sharp (Channel 4) and The Joy of Missing Out (Channel 4).

 Aside from comedy, Annie is also a talented artist and host of Secret Artists podcast, which has been recommended by The Times, Evening Standard, The Guardian, iNews, Esquire, and The Art Newspaper.
 Annie curated the 2019 exhibition, Art is the Best Medicine, which featured artwork by fellow comedians – including Jenny Eclair, Joe Lycett, Vic Reeves, and many more.
 The show received widespread coverage in publications such as the Financial Times, and a front-page feature in the Guardian Guide.